Lupita Nyong'o Speaks Out About Harvey Weinstein In Powerful Essay:

 Nyong'o met Weinstein two other times after that.
 She brought two male friends with her to a play reading and dinner that proved uneventful, so she accepted another invitation to a screening of W.E.
 When she met him at a restaurant, he told her they should continue their meal in his hotel room.
 He called her "naive" for refusing, giving examples of other actresses who had been successful after dating him.
 She declined again, and he sent her home in a cab with a vague threat about her career.

-Later, when 12 Years a Slave was catapulting Nyong'o to fame and success, Weinstein made an attempt to apologize to her.
+Later, when 12 Years a Slave was catapulting Nyong'o to fame and success, Weinstein made an attempt to apologise to her.

 "I said thank you and left it at that.
 But I made a quiet promise to myself to never ever work with Harvey Weinstein," she said.
 She and her agent met him one more time in 2014, where she refused a role in one of his movies.
 Still, it wasn't until now that she felt she could tell anyone why she didn't want to be involved with the Weinstein Company.